 We’re confident making judgement calls on Waze recommended routes – after all we literally make the map of Costa Rica – but generally we recommend newbies follow their suggestions.

 Oh, and don’t forget to smile and wave to the Bueyero because you may need him down the road.
 We’ve seen a pair of oxen move a semi that was stuck in the mud.

 All Roads Lead to San José

-There are a few surprises awaiting the unsuspecting traveler when they first consider transportation in Costa Rica.
-The first is that almost literally, all roads lead to San José.
+There are other surprises awaiting the unsuspecting traveler when considering transportation in Costa Rica.
+For example almost literally, all roads lead to San José.

 Take a look at the map linked in the image to see what we mean.
 It’s a PDF so you can also download and print it for sketching in possible routes, taking notes or even (it’s current, accurate and has enough detail for almost any trips) use it to navigate when you arrive.